zsvoboda/dbd/README.md

 ../data/01-06-2022.csv
 ```

 *NOTE*: You can use Jinja2 macros in the `.ref` file.
-The example above loads 6 CV files.
+The example above loads 6 CSV files.

 ## SQL files
 SQL file performs SQL transformation within your database.
 It contains a SQL SELECT statement that DBD wraps in